If this is a critical emergency, please dial 911 on your phone or

-Thank you for visiting the CiMH website for information regarding
+Thank you for visiting the CIBHS website for information

-Department of Mental Health (DMH) released Information Notice
+2008, the Department of Mental Health (DMH) released Information

-(08-38) that guides TBS.
-Please utilize the link to the DMH
+Notice (08-38) that guides TBS.
+Please utilize the link to the

-CiMH and the DMH are reviewing materials associated with TBS, and
+CIBHS and the DMH are reviewing materials associated with TBS,

-mental health services for the children of California,
+efforts to improve mental health services for the children of

-and provides training and technical assistance to support
+participates in research and provides training and technical

-innovation in local mental health services.Child and Family
+assistance to support innovation in local mental health

 Improve public policies that impact services for children and